apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dodgers star Shohei Ohtani announces marriage on social media**
+**Live updates: Biden, Trump visit US-Mexico border in reelection effort**

-You can read more about it [here](https://www.latimes.com/sports/story/2024-02-29/shohei-ohtani-announces-married-dodgers).
+You can read more about it [here](https://www.cnn.com/politics/live-news/trump-biden-border-election-news-02-29-24/index.html).

 ## Requirements
 - Python 3.8